OMHDD History and Facts

 In 1987, the Legislature created the OMHDD to:

-Promote the highest attainable standards of treatment, competence, efficiency, and justice for persons receiving services for mental illness, developmental disabilities, chemical dependency, or emotional disturbance in children.
+Promote the highest attainable standards of treatment, competence, efficiency, and justice for persons receiving services for mental illness, developmental disabilities, chemical dependency, or emotional disturbance.

 - The OMHDD is an independent state agency.